microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-01.md

 ## Description
 As a cloud engineer, you would like to be able to deploy this POC environment using Infrastructure-as-Code.
 You have learned that you can efficiently do this in Azure using the new language called Bicep.
-As a baseline, you are going to deploy API Management service as gateway for your APIs, as well as an 3 Function Apps where you would host your APIs
+As a baseline, you are going to deploy API Management service as gateway for your APIs, as well as a Function App where you would host your APIs.

+There are two scenarios you would like to prove:

+Scenario 1: Deploy a VNET-secured AIS environment - should you need to services deployed over a private network (e.g. APIs hosted on-premises)
+Scenario 2: Deploy an identity-secured AIS environment - preferred for integrating with services hosted in the cloud or publicly-accessible

 ## Success Criteria

+As mentioned earlier, you can choose which scenario to go for you POC environment:

-You should be able to create a set of Bicep templates that:
+- If you choose Scenario 1: Deploy a VNET-secured AIS environment, you should be able to create a set of Bicep templates that:
   1. Creates a resource group in your region of choice
+  1. Deploy a Virtual Network
+  1. Deploy an API Management service in Developer tier, single-instance, in Internal mode.
+  1. Deploy an Application Gateway, single-instance, in Standard WAF2.
+  1. Configure both APIM and Application Gateway in their respective VNET subnets.
+  1. Deploy a Function App in the Elastic Premium Plan - E1 SKU
+  1. Deploy Application Insights resource
+  1. Configure APIM and Function app to use Application Insights resource
+  1. Configure APIM Developer Portal

+- If you choose Scenario 2: Deploy an identity-secured AIS environment, you should be able to create a set of Bicep templates that:
+  1. Creates a resource group in your region of choice
   1. Deploy an API Management service in Developer tier
-1. Deploy a Function App in the Elastic Premium Plan - E1 SKU
+  1. Deploy a Function App in the Consumption Plan - Y1 SKU
   1. Deploy Application Insights resource
   1. Configure APIM and Function app to use Application Insights resource
   1. Configure APIM Developer Portal

 ## Learning Resources